dakhamohammed/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 16. 101-remove_char_at.py
     - Python function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).

+17. 102-magic_calculation.py
+    - Python function def magic_calculation(a, b, c): that does exactly the same as Python bytecode